Medicare Supplement Plan N

 In fact, Mayo clinic is the only large hospital I know of that charges excess charges.
 There may be others, but they are few and far between.

 There are also some states that either forbid or severely restrict Medicare Part B excess charges.
 These state laws are called Medicare Override Measure or MOM laws.

-You still have to be concerned if you get services out of state, but in these states, you do not have to worry about it.
+You still have to be concerned if you get services out-of-state, but in these states, you do not have to worry about it.
 You don’t have to go through that extra step of checking your doctor on Medicare.gov.
-These state laws have a significant impact on the value of Plan N relative to Medigap Plan F and Plan G. Let’s go back to table and I will show you how.
-Note that both Medicare supplement Plan G and Plan F insure you against Medicare Part B excess charges.
+These state laws have a significant impact on the value of Medicare supplement Plan N relative to Medicare supplement Plan F and Medicare supplement Plan G. Let’s go back to table and I will show you how.
+Note that both Medicare supplement Plan G and Medicare supplement Plan F insure you against Medicare Part B excess charges.
 That cost you extra money each month.
-If you are comparing Medigap Plan N vs Plan G take note:
+If you are comparing Medicare supplement Plan N vs Medicare supplement Plan G take note:

 If you live in one of the states I just mentioned, paying for insurance against Medicare Part B excess charges may be a waste of money.
 Why pay more for insurance against excess charges if you don’t need it?